 Bank of America Customized Cash Secured vs. Bank of America Unlimited Cash Secured highlights

 Although both of these secured cards come from Bank of America, there are some similarities and differences you should be aware of.
-We’ll take a look at what they offer in different categories.

 Welcome bonus winner: Tie

 Unfortunately, neither of these cards offers a welcome bonus, but card issuers typically don’t offer welcome bonuses for secured cards.
-Instead, cardholders must put down a deposit for a secured card, which will typically serve as the credit line amount.

 Rewards rate winner: Customized Cash Secured

-The Customized Cash Secured offers 3 percent cash back on a category of your choosing, 2 percent cash back at grocery stores and wholesale clubs and 1 percent cash back on all other purchases.
+The Customized Cash Secured offers 3 percent cash back on an eligible category of your choosing, 2 percent cash back at grocery stores and wholesale clubs and 1 percent cash back on all other purchases.
 Note that 2 percent and 3 percent categories are limited to a combined spending cap of $2,500.
 After you reach that limit, you’ll get 1 percent back.

-The 3 percent choice categories include:
+The eligible 3 percent choice categories include:

-• Gas
+• Gas and EV charging stations

 • Dining